MOBILE APPLICATION SECURITY TESTING

 - Insecure Authentication.
 Some applications fail to implement any kind of authentication mechanism, or more commonly, implement a flawed authentication mechanism.
 A mobile banking application without strong authentication could allow an attacker to access and interact with an account they do not own.

 - Insufficient Cryptography.
-This is where some encryption attempt is made, but a flaw in its implementation means that the data is not fully protected.
+This is where some encryption attempts are made, but a flaw in its implementation means that the data is not fully protected.
 Thus, an attacker may be able to access or manipulate data that is supposed to be unreadable to them.

 - Insecure Authorization.
 Assuming authentication to the mobile application has occurred, flaws in authorization could result in one user being able to access another user’s data or functionality.